A Comprehensive Guide to Social Engineering Prevention

 - Giving the least level of permissions and privileges necessary to a security principal needed to do their assigned active task

-- Not allowing administrators or users to be logged in with elevated security contexts while performing tasks not needing high-level access
+- Not allowing log in by administrators or users with elevated security contexts while performing tasks not needing high-level access

 - Minimizing the number of permanent members of any elevated group